Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 2 hours long-term planning (12–36 months)

-The mindset shift:
+The mindset shift

-You’re no longer an operator who manages a team.
-You’re a CEO who builds operators.
-Your time goes to decisions only you can make and the development of people who’ll make most other decisions.
+Your time goes to decisions only you can make and to developing the people who’ll make most other decisions.

-Revenue impact example:
+Revenue impact example

 Founder at $115K monthly, still doing 25% delivery (12.5h weekly) versus 10% delivery (5h) and 30% team (15h).